 The start of the staircase to the viewpoints is guarded by a dragon statue serving as handrails.
-It kinda gives you this excitement, like “here it is, there is something great waiting up there, you gotta hurry up!”
+It gives you this excitement, like, “here it is, there is something great waiting up there, you gotta hurry up!”

 Honestly, the ascent is tiring.
 Yet, the higher you get by climbing, the more panoramic the scene gets.
 The view will just wipe all your exhaustion away.
 Just be careful to always look at your steps and not always stick your eyes to the stunning landscape.
 The steps can be slippery, especially if it is wet!

-The first viewing point shall be your first major relief from climbing.
+The first viewing point shall be your first significant relief from climbing.
 It will take your breath away so as your tiredness.
-At the first viewing point, you can see a super scenic view of the vast rice fields with the limestone hills appearing just to be like a stone thrown and buried halfway on flat soil.
+You can see a super scenic view of the vast rice fields with the limestone hills that appear like a stone thrown and buried halfway on flat soil at the first viewing point.
 Incredible sights indeed!
-But wait until you come to the second viewpoint or the main viewpoint, located on a higher spot on the mountains.
+But wait until you come to the second or main viewpoint, located on a higher spot in the mountains.